Chernoff Sampling for Active Testing and Extension to Active Regression: Active Testing

 \begin{customproposition}{1}\textbf{(\topllr Sample Complexity)} Let $\tau_\delta$ denote the stopping time of \topllr following the sampling strategy of \eqref{eq:max-deriv-finite0}.
 Consider the set $\Is(\btheta, \btheta') \subset [n]$ of actions that could be sampled following \eqref{eq:max-deriv-finite0} when $\widehat{\btheta}(t) = \btheta$ and $\tilde{\btheta}(t) = \btheta'$, and let $\mathbf{u}_{\btheta\btheta'}$ denote a uniform pmf supported on $\Is(\btheta, \btheta')$.
 Define

 where we assume that $D_1' > 0$.
 Then for a constant $C >0$ the sample complexity of \topllr has the following upper bound:

 \end{customproposition} The bound above has a similar form as in \Cref{thm:chernoff-upper} with three terms.
 The first term does not scale with error probability $\delta$, while the second term scales with $\log(J/\delta)$.
-The denominators of the two terms are different from $D_0$ and $D_1$ due to the different sampling rule of \topllr and hence \topllr is not asymptotically optimal. \begin{customproposition}{2}\textbf{(\bcher Sample Complexity)} Let $\tau_\delta$, $D_0$, $D_1$ be defined as in \Cref{thm:chernoff-upper} and $B$ be the batch size.
+The denominators of the two terms are different from $D_0$ and $D_1$ due to the different sampling rule of \topllr and hence \topllr is not asymptotically optimal.

+\textbf{Batch Updates:} We can solve $\max\min$ optimization for $\mathbf{p}_{\widehat{\btheta}}(t)$ every $B$ rounds instead of at each round.
+This reduces computation while increasing the sample complexity by only an additive term as shown below. \begin{customproposition}{2}\textbf{(\bcher Sample Complexity)} Let $\tau_\delta$, $D_0$, $D_1$ be defined as in \Cref{thm:chernoff-upper} and $B$ be the batch size.
 Then the sample complexity of $\delta$-PAC \bcher is